-If your vehicle can be economically repaired, then you have the right to have the vehicle repaired at a body shop of your choosing.
+If your vehicle can be economically repaired, you have the right to have the car repaired at a body shop of your choosing.
 Typically, the insurance company will prepare an estimate and ask you to take that estimate to whichever body shop you intend to use.
-There is usually enough fluff in body repair estimates that most shops will make the repairs for the insurance company’s estimate and, if not, they will contact the adjuster and argue for supplemental payments when appropriate.
+There is usually enough fluff in body repair estimates that most shops will make the repairs for the insurance company’s estimate.
+If not, they will contact the adjuster and argue for supplemental payments when appropriate.
 This haggling between the body shop and the insurance company does not affect you at all.
 As long as you trust your body shop to do good work, then everything else gets worked out just fine between them.

 A rental car is almost always an issue.
-If the insurance company is slow to accept liability, then this can be a very stressful moment when you have a nonworking vehicle and no replacement.
-If you are someone who thought ahead and purchased loss of use/rental coverage on your own policy, then you can involve your own insurance for faster service.
+If the insurance company is slow to accept liability, this can be stressful when you have a nonworking vehicle and no replacement.
+If you thought ahead and purchased loss of use/rental coverage on your own policy, you can involve your own insurance for faster service.
 The rental car company will often switch the bill once the at-fault insurance company accepts responsibility.
-If you do not have that coverage, then you really only have two options: 1) wait for the insurance company to accept responsibility or 2) pay for the rental yourself and ask for reimbursement when they do accept responsibility.
+If you do not have that coverage, then you only have two options: 1) wait for the insurance company to accept responsibility or 2) pay for the rental yourself and ask for reimbursement when they do accept responsibility.
 This second option can be dangerous to your economic well-being.
-I have seen insurance companies take extended periods of time to make liability decisions and you can easily be on the hook for a large bill without much recourse against the insurance company.
+I have seen insurance companies take extended periods to make liability decisions.
+You can easily be on the hook for a large bill without much recourse against the insurance company.
 At a minimum, you may have just bought yourself a lawsuit if they draw a hard line and refuse to pay the bill.
-Your only option is to file a lawsuit and that is not a good place from which to start.
+Your only option is to file a lawsuit, which is not a good place to start.

-If your vehicle is drivable, then you are only entitled to a rental for the reasonable amount of time it takes to make the repairs.
-That is, you can’t just go park your otherwise drivable car at the body shop when they cannot get to your vehicle for months and expect that the insurance company is going to pay that bill.
-Instead, you are expected to coordinate with the body shop to make sure they have the parts they need before you drop it off so there is no delay from when you drop it off and the time when repairs can begin.
+If your vehicle is drivable, you are only entitled to a rental for the reasonable amount of time it takes to make the repairs.
+That is, you can’t just park your otherwise drivable car at the body shop when they cannot get to your vehicle for months and expect that the insurance company is going to pay that bill.
+Instead, they expect you to coordinate with the body shop to ensure they have the parts they need before you drop it off so there is no delay from when you drop it off and when repairs can begin.

-If you disagree with the offer for your total loss vehicle then buckle up, it’s going to be a longer ride.
-You’re on track for a long lawsuit.
-The law assumes you are independently wealthy and can go buy another car while you fight with the insurance company about value.
+If you disagree with the offer for your total loss vehicle, then buckle up; it’s going to be a longer ride.
+You’re on track for a lengthy lawsuit.
+The law assumes you are independently wealthy and can buy another car while you fight with the insurance company about value.
 There is no hard and fast rule about how long the insurance company is responsible for loss of use/rental.
-Ultimately, it will be up to a jury to determine, but they will be instructed about your duty to mitigate and there are a few old cases that make it harder to argue for large swaths of time in a rental when there is a disagreement on value for your total loss.
+Ultimately, it will be up to a jury to determine.
+Still, they will be instructed about your duty to mitigate, and a few old cases make it harder to argue for large swaths of time in a rental when there is a disagreement on value for your total loss.